-The purpose of the financial aid program at Asheville-Buncombe Technical Community College is to provide assistance to students who, without such aid, would be unable to attend the College.
-The program is committed to the philosophy that no eligible student should be denied access to a higher education because of a lack of financial resources.
+The purpose of the financial aid program at Asheville-Buncombe Technical Community College is to provide financial assistance to students who would otherwise be unable to attend the College.
+The program is committed to the philosophy that no eligible student should be denied access to a higher education due to a lack of financial resources.

-An application for financial aid will gain consideration for grants-in-aid, loans, scholarships, and student employment opportunities.
-In general, financial aid is awarded to students on the basis of need, academic potential, and future promise.
+Students who submit a FAFSA will be considered for grants, loans, scholarships, and student employment opportunities.
+Financial aid is generally awarded to students on the basis of need and academic merit.